-The Hawaii frame contains seven hospitals less than the Hawaii universe.
-Four hospitals were excluded because of sampling restrictions stipulated by Hawaii, and three hospitals identified in AHA data were not included in the data supplied to HCUP.
+The Hawaii frame contains nine fewer hospitals than the Hawaii universe.
+Four hospitals were excluded because of sampling restrictions stipulated by Hawaii, and five hospitals identified in AHA data were not included in the data supplied to HCUP.

-The Michigan frame contains 45 hospitals less than the Michigan universe.
-Forty-one out of 137 Michigan frame hospitals did not report total charges.
+The Michigan frame contains 41 fewer hospitals than the Michigan universe.
+Thirty-four out of 133 Michigan frame hospitals did not report total charges.
 These hospitals are fairly evenly distributed by hospital type.
 There are no sampling strata in the state containing only hospitals without charges.
-The weakest sampling strata in the state are small teaching hospitals, with only 4 out of 10 hospitals with total charges and medium teaching hospitals, with only 3 out of 10 hospitals with total charges.
-The total charge data that is reported for Michigan is similar to total charge data reported by other Midwestern states.
+The total charge data reported for Michigan is similar to total charge data reported by other Midwestern states.
 Thus, there does not seem to be an obvious bias in the type of cases for which charges are reported.

-The NIS team decided to drop the 41 hospitals that did not provide total charges from the frame.
-Our reasoning is that charges represent a critical outcome variable in the NIS and by dropping these hospitals, we avoid having to adjust the weights or create another weighting variable specifically for total charges as we did in the 2000 NIS to handle missing charges in Texas.
+The NIS team decided to drop from the frame the 34 hospitals that did not provide total charges.
+Our reasoning is that charges represent a critical outcome variable in the NIS.
+By dropping these hospitals, we avoid having to adjust the weights or create another weighting variable specifically for total charges.
 The stratification and weighting scheme will adjust for the hospitals that are being dropped.
-In addition, four Michigan hospitals identified in AHA data were not included in the data supplied to HCUP.
+In addition, seven Michigan hospitals identified in AHA data were not included in the data supplied to HCUP.

-The Missouri frame contains 46 hospitals less than the Missouri universe.
-Thirty-two hospitals were excluded because they signed releases for confidential use only, and fourteen hospitals identified in AHA data were not included in the data supplied to HCUP.
+The Missouri frame contains 46 fewer hospitals than the Missouri universe.
+Thirty-six hospitals were excluded because they signed releases stipulating confidential use, and 10 hospitals identified in AHA data were not included in the data supplied to HCUP.

-The Nebraska frame contains eleven hospitals less than the Nebraska universe.
+The Nebraska frame contains nine fewer hospitals than the Nebraska universe.
 One hospital was excluded because of sampling restrictions stipulated by Nebraska.
 We dropped three additional hospitals from the sampling frame because they had incomplete data and were missing a high percentage of Medicare Discharges.
-Seven hospitals identified in AHA data were not included in the data supplied to HCUP.
+Five hospitals identified in AHA data were not included in the data supplied to HCUP.

-The South Carolina frame contains eight hospitals less than the South Carolina universe.
-Six hospitals were excluded because of sampling restrictions stipulated by South Carolina, and two hospitals identified in AHA data were not included in the data supplied to HCUP.
+Similarly, the South Carolina frame contains nine fewer hospitals than the South Carolina universe.
+Seven hospitals were excluded because of sampling restrictions stipulated by South Carolina, and two hospitals identified in AHA data were not included in the data supplied to HCUP.